kaansen57/Sen-JavaScript-Bilmiyorsun/up & going/ch1.md

 # You Don't Know JS: Up & Going

+# Sen JS Bilmiyorsun: Giriş

 # Chapter 1: Into Programming

+# Bölüm 1: Programlamaya Giriş

-Welcome to the *You Don't Know JS* (*YDKJS*) series.
+~~Welcome to the *You Don't Know JS* (*YDKJS*) series.~~

+*Sen JS Bilmiyorsun* (*YDKJS*) serisine hoş geldiniz.

-*Up & Going* is an introduction to several basic concepts of programming -- of course we lean toward JavaScript (often abbreviated JS) specifically -- and how to approach and understand the rest of the titles in this series.
-Especially if you're just getting into programming and/or JavaScript, this book will briefly explore what you need to get *up and going*.
+~~*Up & Going* is an introduction to several basic concepts of programming -- of course we lean toward JavaScript (often abbreviated JS) specifically -- and how to approach and understand the rest of the titles in this series.
+Especially if you're just getting into programming and/or JavaScript, this book will briefly explore what you need to get *up and going*.~~

+*Giriş* programlamanın temel kavramlarına bir giriş yapmaktadır -- bunu yaparken Javascript programlama dilini (sıklıkla JS olarak kısaltılmaktadır) özellikle ağırlıklı olarak kullanacağız -- aynı zamanda sonraki bölüm ve seriler hakkında bilgi ve oryantasyon sağlamaktadır. Özellikle de eğer programlamaya ve/veya JavaScript diline yeni iseniz bu kitap bu alana *Giriş*  yapabilmeniz için size gerekenleri özetleyecektir.

-This book starts off explaining the basic principles of programming at a very high level.
-It's mostly intended if you are starting *YDKJS* with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the lens of JavaScript.
+~~This book starts off explaining the basic principles of programming at a very high level.
+It's mostly intended if you are starting *YDKJS* with little to no prior programming experience, and are looking to these books to help get you started along a path to understanding programming through the lens of JavaScript.~~

+Bu kitap programlamanın temel kavramlarını ileri düzeyde anlatarak başlamaktadır. *YDKJS*, programlama alanında az tecrübeli veya tecrübesiz olan  ve programlamayı JavaScript merceğinden anlamak isteyenler için yazılmıştır.

 ~~Chapter 1 should be approached as a quick overview of the things you'll want to learn more about and practice to get *into programming*.
 There are also many other fantastic programming introduction resources that can help you dig into these topics further, and I encourage you to learn from them in addition to this chapter.~~